 1996 – 2006

 The television series was released under the name Blue’s Clues, which is reflected in the emblem.
 As in the pre-release version, the phrase takes up two lines and consists of jagged, bold letters.
-Both words are curved in an arch shape, which visually softens the numerous angles.
+Both words are curved into an arch, which visually softens the numerous angles.

 The dark blue glyphs are outlined by white bands of uneven thickness, separating the text from the image of a giant dog paw print.
 The paw print consists of five irregular blue spots.
 This logo was used throughout the six seasons of the animated series.